 This post is by Jérôme de Guigné.
-Jérôme is the founder of Amazon Made Simple and specializes in helping start-ups and traditional mid-sized global companies grow their distribution on and through Amazon.
+Jérôme is the founder of The Great Wall sarl and specializes in helping start-ups and traditional mid-sized global companies grow their distribution on and through Amazon.

 Wouldn’t it be great to have a secret recipe to ensure success on Amazon?